 There are Tk ports one of them is undroidwish which runs on Haiku jsmpeg Video Driver.
 This is a special video driver which is described further in jsmpeg SDL Video Driver.
 It allows to direct the undroidwish display to a page in a modern web browswer, e.g. Firefox, Safari, or Chrome.
-The feature will be available soon in most Linux, Windows, and MacOSX variants of undroidwish.
+The feature is available starting with the "Eppur si muove (2019-06-22)" release in most Linux, Windows, and MacOSX variants of undroidwish.